stacks-network/docs/docs/cookbook/post-conditions.md

 So they are sent as part of the transaction when the user initiates it, meaning we need a frontend library to utilize them.

-Whenever you are transferring an asset (fungible or non-fungible) from one address to another, you should taker advantage of post conditions.
+Whenever you are transferring an asset (fungible or non-fungible) from one address to another, you should take advantage of post conditions.

 We're going to use [Stacks.js](https://github.com/hirosystems/stacks.js/tree/master/packages/transactions#post-conditions) to familiarize ourselves with them.